 The Colonial Health Center (CHC) will serve as the main health care resource for students.
 The new GW Occupational Health program will provide support for the ongoing health and safety of GW faculty and staff during the COVID-19 pandemic.

 For viral PCR testing, a healthcare professional will place a flocked polyester swab up nose at least 1 cm (0.5 inch) and rotate around your nasal membrane and leave in place for at least 5 seconds, and then repeat the swabbing procedure in the other nostril.
 While this will not hurt, it might be uncomfortable.
 The antibody testing is a serology (blood) test.
 A healthcare professional will prick your finger, and a small amount of blood (1 teaspoon) will be collected.

-All members of the fall 2020 on-campus cohort will be tested, excluding students, faculty, and staff affiliated with the School of Medicine and Health Sciences and who spend time only within the health care campus (Ross Hall and the Medical Faculty Associates buildings).
+All members of the on-campus cohort will be tested, excluding students, faculty, and staff affiliated with the School of Medicine and Health Sciences and who spend time only within the health care campus (Ross Hall and the Medical Faculty Associates buildings).

 We have expanded access to our in-house testing to additional GW students who live in the region but are not part of the on-campus cohort.
 Students can now obtain tests through our in-house testing operation if they believe they have been exposed to the virus or have symptoms.
 Find more information here.

 To find additional COVID-19 testing sites in your area, visit the Medical Faculty Associates, the District of Columbia Coronavirus website, the Maryland Coronavirus website, or the Virginia Department of Health website.